fcalabri/bmwg-ai-fabric-inference-bench/draft-calabria-bmwg-ai-fabric-inference-bench.md

 on the Y axis, batch size on the X axis, and throughput (GB/s) as the color dimension.
 A companion latency table is included.
 Reports state which config row(s) were used.
 For M5, the values of E, k, H_model, P_bytes, and N are included in the results table.

-NOTE: When per-accelerator normalized throughput (BusBW) is reported alongside EP_alltoall_bandwidth, BusBW is computed per the BusBW definition in {{!TERMINOLOGY}}; algo_factor is fixed per collective type and does not depend on the algorithm the library selects at runtime.
+NOTE: When per-accelerator normalized throughput (BusBW) is reported alongside EP_alltoall_bandwidth, BusBW is computed per the BusBW definition in {{TERMINOLOGY}}; algo_factor is fixed per collective type and does not depend on the algorithm the library selects at runtime.
 The runtime algorithm in use is verified via library tracing and documented as part of the test conditions.

 ## Routing Mode and Dispatch Mode Comparison